radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 * Contains an `repay_money`

 In addition to the above mentioned functionalities, the blueprint also contains a number of helper methods.

+### LendingEngine blueprint

+The `LendingApp` blueprint contains a main pool that may only be created with XRD tokens.
+The `LendingEngine` has been created to decompose the architecture and its main job is to contains a registry of all of the lending app and the token used to create the main pool.
+When a user requests the creation of a new lending app, the LendingEngine checks to ensure that the lending app pool does not already exist in the HashMap before it is created.

+* Through the HashMap of all of the lending apps, the LendingEngine component routes the method calls for registering, lending, borrowing and so on so that the operation can be executed.

+* The LendingEngine component keeps track of the token addresses of the main pool

+In a typical setting, a `LendingApp` component would not be instantiated directly through the `LendingApp::instantiate_pool(parameters)` function even inf this has been the main usage through the tests; instead, a new lending app would be created through the `LendingEngine.new_lending_app()` methods so that the lending app can be registered in the LendingEngine lending app registry.

 ## Examples